ultravideo/uvgComm/kamailio/README.md

 /etc/kamailio/kamctlrc
 ```

 First, set SIP_DOMAIN to Kamailio host’s public IP address or domain name.
-This will be the server address used in Kvazzup.
+This will be the server address used in uvgComm.
 ```
 SIP_DOMAIN=10.0.0.2
 ```